Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 ## Creation of the Eclipse Project

-__[See `io-takamaka-code-examples-family` in `@takamaka_repo`]__
+__[See `io-hotmoka-tutorial-examples-family` in `@hotmoka_repo`]__

-Let us create a Maven project `io-takamaka-code-examples-family` inside Eclipse, in the `hotmoka_tutorial` directory.
+Let us create a Maven project `io-hotmoka-tutorial-examples-family` inside Eclipse, in the `hotmoka_tutorial` directory.
 For that, in the Eclipse's Maven wizard
 (New &rarr; Maven project) specify the options
-*Create a simple project (skip archetype selection)* and deselect the *Use default Workspace directory* option, specifying a subdirectory `io-takamaka-code-examples-family` of the `hotmoka_tutorial` directory as *Location* instead.
+*Create a simple project (skip archetype selection)* and deselect the *Use default Workspace directory* option, specifying a subdirectory `io-hotmoka-tutorial-examples-family` of the `hotmoka_tutorial` directory as *Location* instead.
-Hence, *Location* should be something that ends with `.../hotmoka_tutorial/io-takamaka-code-examples-family`.
+Hence, *Location* should be something that ends with `.../hotmoka_tutorial/io-hotmoka-tutorial-examples-family`.
 Do not add the project to any working set.
-Use `io.hotmoka` as Group Id and `io-takamaka-code-examples-family` as Artifact Id.
+Use `io.hotmoka` as Group Id and `io-hotmoka-tutorial-examples-family` as Artifact Id.

 > The Group Id can be changed as you prefer, but we will stick
-> to `io.hotmoka` to show the exact files that you will see in Eclipse.
+> to `io.hotmoka` to show the exact files that you will see in the provided code.

 By clicking *Finish* in the Eclipse's Maven wizard, you should see a new Maven project in the Eclipse's explorer.
 Currently, Eclipse creates a default `pom.xml` file that uses Java 5 and has no dependencies.
-Replace hence the content of the `pom.xml` file of the `io-takamaka-code-examples-family` project with the code that follows:
+Replace hence the content of the `pom.xml` file of the `io-hotmoka-tutorial-examples-family` project with the code that follows:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"